-I demonstrate mixing flash with natural backlighting for hair and rim lighting effects.
+I demonstrate mixing flash with natural light as backlighting for hair and rim lighting effects.

 Here’s a video clip that might help further illustrate some of the points on the previous post, Working with White Balance.

-Traditional portrait lighting is the foundation of all good portraiture.
+Traditional portrait lighting patterns are the foundation of all good portraiture.
 This is something I stress in several of my eBooks, and in this post, I’ll describe the five basic lighting patterns and include a video for reference.
 I hope you find it useful.
-The five lighting patterns are listed here: Short Lighting: good for most… Read more »
+The Five Portrait Lighting Patterns Short Lighting: good for most… Read more »

 Bill Gekas is a portrait photographer residing in Melbourne, Australia.
 His Old Masters-style portraiture featuring his daughter are skillfully crafted and captivating.
 Here, we talk about his tools and methodology, and how he developed his unique style.
 How did your style come about?
 Was it something you envisioned and decided to try to create, or… Read more »